fancellu/scalajs-vue/README.md

 of the final application, useful for final publication.
 You may well need to copy over `index-dev.html` to get your latest changes.
 Be sure to refer to the correct JS as well, as it will have a different name than the fast compiled version. e.g.

 	<script type="text/javascript" src="../scala-js-vue-js-example-opt.js"></script>

-## Eclipse integration

-If you want to edit in Eclipse (can't compile yet, but still very useful having full IDE with code completion), just run `sbt eclipse` the open the generated .project file inside eclipse.
-Keep sbt running in order to do the JS Compile. [https://github.com/typesafehub/sbteclipse/wiki](https://github.com/typesafehub/sbteclipse/wiki)

 ## Status